Dr Shobhan Manoharan

 He then often follows this up in the same sitting with his signature CO2 laser which is gold standard for scar treatment.
 He uses the Lumenis UltraPulse CO2 on a fully ablative and fractional mode, to treat scars both superficially and deeply, getting maximum impact and blending them with the surrounding skin.
 The CO2 treatment does have some downtime, usually about a week, but the results are well worth the downtime.

 For those who don’t have as much downtime, we use the RadioFrequency needling device.
 Tiny gold plated pins penetrate the skin down to 3.5mm, releasing radio frequency waves that then break the scar tissue down.
 RF needling only requires a downtime of 24-72 hours, but may require more treatment sessions to reach the ideal outcome.

 An alternative option is the fraxel laser, which can also provide improvements with low downtime.

 There are also hypertrophic and keloid scars, which are thick, stubborn scars.
 These can be very challenging to treat.
 These are often treated with a combination of vascular and fractional laser, as well as injection of steroid and scar softening agents.
 Scars that are very wide or deep may need surgical excision before laser treatment.

 Scar treatments are often quite challenging, but for Dr Manoharan, it’s one of the most enjoyable parts of his work and really is a passion.
 Although it can have significant emotional impacts, please know that for most patients, we can provide significant improvements by combining cutting edge combination therapies, medications, surgery and laser.

-Do you have a question about Scar Revision?
+Do you have a question about Scar Removal Treatments (Scar Revision)?

 Please call the clinic on 07 3160 3330 or use the from below and we will respond to you via email.